OussamaBOUIZ/INCEPTIONS/Docs/questions.md

 It is important to ensure that the certificate files are obtained from a trusted CA or properly self-signed if used for testing or interna purposes.

 ### Why does nginx need a SSL certficate for encryption ?
 The cert allows the server to prove its identity to the client.
 It contains informations about the server.
-When the client connects to the server, it verifies the authencity of the certificate to ensure it is communicating with the intended server and not an imposter
+When the client connects to the server, it verifies the authencity of the certificate to ensure it is communicating with the intended server and not an imposter.

+## what bout the ssl_protocols ?
+This points to the SSL/TLS protocols that Nginx should support for secure connections.
+By passing the TLSv1.2 to this directive we tell Nginx to only accept secure connections using the TLS version 1.2 protocol.
+Any connections attempted with other SSL/TLS versions will be rejected.

+## What does the index directive stand for ?
+we rely on this directive to specify the default file that should be served when a directory is accessed.
+The directory where nginx look for this default file is specified by the `root` directive.

+## What about the location directive ?
+It tells nginx how it should process requests for specific URIs.

+### what does the try_files directive do ?
+This is used for handling fallback scenarios when a requested file or resource is not found.

+### fastcgi_pass
+This is used to configure nginx to pass requests to a FastCGI server for processing dynamic content, such as PHP scripts, and `include fastcgi_params` includes a file with FastCGI-specific parameters. this file contains predefined configurations for FastCGI-related parameters such as SCRIPT_FILENAME, REQUEST_METHOD ...

+`fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name`:
+in this line we used the fastcgi_param directive to set a parameter for the FastCGI server.
+In this case it sets the SCRIPT_FILENAME parameter, which is a common FastCGI parameter that specifies the path to the script file that should be executed.
+`$document_root`: this is an nginx variable that represents the root directory for the current server block. `fastcgi_script_name` this is another nginx variable that represents the path of the requested script within the current location.

+## Script:
+the command openssl stands for Open secure socket layer.
+It provides cryptographic functions and protocols, including SSL and TLS.
+It's used as well for generating self-signed certificates. `req` as an argument indicates the certificate signing request (CSR) functionality of OpenSSL.
+By adding `-x509` option with the `req` command, you instruct OpenSSL to generate a self-signed X.509 cert directly from the provided information, without the need for a seperate signing process.
+The `-nodes` stands for "no DES" (Data Encryption Standard), it tells OpenSSL not to encrypt the private key associated with the self-signed cert.
+Including the `-nodes` option can be useful in situaltions where you want the private key to be accessible without requiring a passphrase each time it is used. `-out` specifies the output file for the self-signed cert.
+Meanwhile the `keyout` specifies the output file for the private key associated with the certificate.
+The `-subj` is used to define the subject field of the certificate.
+The subject field contains information such as the Common Name, Orgranization, Country...etc.

+`nginx -g daemon off`
+`nginx` : This is the command to start NGINX.
+`-g` allows you to pass a configuration directive directly from the command line.
+`daemon off` is the directive being passed.